Lasionycta impingens (Walker, 1857)

 Photograph copyright: Merrill A. Peterson

-Lasionycta impingens is a small diurnal and nocturnal noctuid moth (FW length 12 - 14 mm) with blue-gray forewings with a dark median area and light yellow-brown hindwings with a dark marginal band that flies near timberline in the mountains of British Columbia in our region.
+Lasionycta impingens is a small, diurnal and nocturnal noctuid moth (FW length 12 - 14 mm) that flies near timberline in the mountains of British Columbia in our region.
+It has blue-gray forewings with a dark median area and light yellow-brown hindwings with a dark marginal band.
 The forewings are medium-dark blue-gray with a darker median area due to a diffuse gray median line.
-The antemedial and postmedial lines are dark gray near the median area and slightly lighter blue-gray opposite the median area.
+The antemedial and postmedial lines are dark gray near the median area and slightly lighter blue-gray opposite to the median area.
 The antemedial line is irregular, while the postmedial line is scalloped and smoothly convex toward the outer margin around the reniform spot and nearly straight below the spot to meet the trailing margin at nearly a right angle.
 The postmedial line is preceded by a row of black wedges that are coalesced into a dark gray spot on the costa.
 The fringe is blue-gray with very weak checkering.
 The three spots are dark gray.
 The orbicular spot is oval and is filled with the ground color or slightly whitish gray scales without an ocellus.
 The reniform spot is mostly obscured by the medial line.
 The claviform spot is small or absent.
 The hindwing is light yellow-brown with a sooty marginal band on the distal third and a thin chevron-shaped discal spot.
 The hindwing fringe is similar yellow-brown as the ground color.
 The head and thorax are uniform blue-gray.
 The eye is covered with fine hairs.
 The male antenna is weakly biserrate.

 Lasionycta impingens is most likely to be confused with Lasionycta leucocycla with which it flies near timberline in northern British Columbia.
 This species is less blue-gray than L. impingens and has a busier pattern of double lines and has an ocellus in the orbicular spot.
 On the ventral hindwing L. impingens is nearly entirely yellow-brown whereas L. leucocycla has a dark marginal band.